per-gron/shuriken/src/rs/README.md

 Unlike the first version of `EvenSquares`, this one can easily live in a `.cpp` implementation file.

-`Publisher<int>` is a class that can be constructed with any Publisher and behaves just like the one it was created with.
+`Publisher<int>` is a class that can be constructed with any Publisher of `int`s and behaves just like the one it was created with.
 The only difference is that it "hides" the type of the underlying Publisher (using virtual method calls).

 In addition to `Publisher`, there are also type erasers for Subscribers and Subscriptions.